moonrunnerkc/shadow-ecology/README.md

 - 8 bias floats injected into system prompt
 - Models loaded from `shadowecology/models/` (not committed to repo)

-**Visualization:**
-- Deep-space black background (#000000) with neon color palette
+**How the Visualization Works:**

-- Hand-tuned colors: electric cyan (curiosity), pure gold (identity), hot pink (humor), vivid orange (caution/risk)
+Deep-space black background.
+Neon colors hand-picked to pop: electric cyan (curiosity), pure gold (identity), hot pink (humor), vivid orange (caution/risk), spring green (empathy).

-- Neon glow rings around high-tension nodes (tension > 0.5)
-- Thicker contradiction edges (4px hot red) vs agreement edges (3px bright green)
+Nodes grow when tension accumulates.
+High-tension nodes (>0.5) get pulsing glow rings.
+Contradiction edges are thick hot red (4px).
+Agreement edges are thinner bright green (3px).

-- Spring-force circular layout with visual jitter for organic feel
-- Crisp white labels with black stroke for readability on any screen
+The layout uses spring-force physics with slight jitter so it looks organic, not mechanical.
+Labels are crisp white with black stroke — readable on any screen.

-- Per-frame title: "Cognitive Tension – Step N"
-- Optimized to ~140KB via palette quantization (64 colors) + disposal optimization
-- One frame per message processed, 600ms duration
+Each frame = one message processed.
+600ms per frame.
+Title shows which step you're on.
+File size ~140KB after aggressive palette optimization (64 colors) and disposal tricks.

 ## Installation